ampl/mo-book.ampl.com/intro.md

-# Data-Driven Mathematical Optimization in Python
+# Data-Driven Mathematical Optimization with AMPL in Python

-Welcome to this repository of companion notebooks for *Data-Driven Mathematical Optimization in Python*, a project currently under development with completion expected by Spring, 2023.
+Welcome to this repository of companion notebooks for *Data-Driven Mathematical Optimization with AMPL in Python*, a project currently under development with completion expected by mid-2023.
 These notebooks introduce the concepts and tools of mathematical optimization with examples from a range of disciplines.
 The goals of these notebooks are to:

 * provide a foundation for hands-on learning of mathematical optimization,
 * demonstrate the tools and concepts of optimization with practical examples,
-* help readers to develop the practical skills needed to build models and solving problem using state-of-the-art modeling languages and solvers.
+* help readers to develop the practical skills needed to build models and solving problems using state-of-the-art modeling languages and solvers.

 ## Getting started

-The notebooks in this repository make extensive use of [Pyomo](https://en.wikipedia.org/wiki/Pyomo) which is a complete and versatile mathematical optimization package for the Python ecosystem.
-Pyomo provides a means to build models for optimization using the concepts of decision variables, constraints, and objectives from mathematical optimization, then transform and generate solutions using open source or commercial solvers.
+The notebooks in this repository make extensive use of [AMPLPY](https://amplpy.readthedocs.io/) which is an interface that allows developers to access the features of [AMPL](ampl.com) from within Python.
+AMPL (A Mathematical Programming Language) is an algebraic modeling language to describe and solve high-complexity problems in large-scale optimization.
+Natural mathematical modeling syntax lets you formulate optimization models the way you think about them.
+AMPL's new Python ecosystem allows you to collaborate, ideate, and prototype to build full optimization applications and deploy them to larger systems.

 All notebooks in this repository can be opened and run in Google Colab.
 A launch icon appearing at the top of a page (look for the rocket) indicates the notebook can be opened as an executable document.
 Selecting Colab will reopen the notebook in Google Colab.
-Cells inside of the notebooks will perform any necessary installations of Pyomo and solvers needed to execute the code within the notebook.
+Cells inside of the notebooks will perform any necessary installations of AMPLPY and solvers needed to execute the code within the notebook.

 Start your journey with the [first chapter](/notebooks/01/01.00.md)!